ScottishCovidResponse/hugo_source_files/content/docs/edit-site/edit-site.md

+---
+title: Editing this site
+weight: 1
+---

 # Editing this site

 If you want to edit or add to any of the pages here, please click on the "Edit this page" link at the bottom of the page you want to edit.
 This will take you to a GitHub repository, which stores the source files for that particular page.
 From there you can click on the tiny pencil (on hover: Edit this file), which will allow you to make any edits you want.
 Please remember that any tables or fancy formatting will have to be written in markdown / html to be visible.
 If you need any help with this, or need permission to edit files for your GitHub account, please [get in touch](mailto:sonia.mitchell@glasgow.ac.uk).
 Once you're finished, just click the link at the bottom of the page to create a new branch and start a pull request.